cpacker/MemGPT/docs/storage.md

 ## Chroma

-You can configure Chroma with both the HTTP and persistent storage client via `memgpt configure`.
+You can configure Chroma with both the HTTP and persistent storage client via `letta configure`.
 You will need to specify either a persistent storage path or host/port dependending on your client choice.
 The example below shows how to configure Chroma with local persistent storage:

 ```text
 ?
 Select LLM inference provider: openai